Before you lodge a complaint

 - name and contact number of the person you dealt with

 - cost of products and services

-Note: This form has five stages and you have 20 minutes to complete each stage.
+Note: This form has four stages and you have 20 minutes to complete each stage.
 Each stage automatically refreshes after 20 minutes and clears all data.

 What happens after you lodge a complaint